Law Society of Kenya: Information

 The LSK acts as an information channel keeping members and the wider profession informed of legal developments of interest via its networks.

 Networking

-The LSK is the perfect forum to strengthen connections with practitioners in Kenya.
-As a member of LSK you’re able to participate on committees, deliver topics at Law Society of Kenya conferences and seminars and take advantage of the Society’s networking opportunities.
+The LSK provides opportunities for members to establish professional connections with legal practitioners in Kenya.
+Members can participate in committees, present topics at Law Society of Kenya conferences and seminars, and attend networking events organized by the Society.

 Learning and Training

 Each year some CPD events are staged around Kenya, from specialist events that address numerous areas of practice.
-Expert practitioners and leading representatives from government and regulatory bodies present extensive programmes – where participants can get actively involved in discussion and debate.
+Expert practitioners and leading representatives from government and regulatory bodies present extensive programes – where participants can get actively involved in discussion and debate.